Get E-Book

 });

 That asks for IPv4 results.
-It is a useful debugging switch when localhost resolves to both IPv6 and IPv4 and the server only listens on one family.
+It is useful when localhost resolves to both IPv6 and IPv4, but the server only listens on one family.
 The broader lookup-order behavior belongs to Chapter 9.2.

-A custom lookup function is a sharp tool:
+A custom lookup function is powerful and easy to misuse -

 net.connect({